xnell90/MLSpear/README.md

 ## Neural Network

-<div style="text-align: justify">Creating a neural network, is very simple to do.
+<p align="justify">Creating a neural network, is very simple to do.
 Simply call in the class Neural_Network with the first parameter a list of layers, and on the second parameter set the print_error either True or False.
-Additionally, you can draw the neural network architecture calling the draw_neural_network method.</div>
+Additionally, you can draw the neural network architecture calling the draw_neural_network method.</p>

 ```python